Armanebtekari/Top-10-Websites-for-Learning-Python-for-FREE/README.md

 All courses are free-to-audit, which means you can join them free and learn.
 But, you cannot participate in assignments and quizzes and won’t get any certification until you pay.

+### 6- Microsoft [edX] 🥇
+If Google has a Python class, then how come Microsoft can be left behind?
+Well, it also has a free Python course on Edx, another popular online portal for free education.

+This course is called Introduction to Python: Absolute Beginner, which is a free course to learn Python, taught by Eric Camplin, Senior Content Developer.

+This course will teach you Python in Jupyter Notebooks, an online browser-based coding editor for Python, which means you don’t need to install Python.
+It’s a 5-week course with 3 to 4 hours of study every week.

+This course is also part of the Microsoft Professional Program in Entry-Level Software Development, which is also free.
+You only need to pay when you need a certification.
+Something which you can add to your resume or LinkedIn profile as shown below:

+### 7- FreeCodeCamp [Youtube] 🔥
+This is another awesome website to learn tech skills for FREE.
+They also have an amazing Youtube channel where you will find a lot of free online courses and this free Python course is one of them.

+This course will give you a full introduction to all of the core concepts in python.
+Follow along with the videos and you’ll be a python programmer in no time!
+You can watch it on Youtube for free, here is a table of content

+###⭐️ Contents ⭐
+⌨️ (0:00) Introduction
+⌨️ (1:45) Installing Python & PyCharm
+⌨️ (6:40) Setup & Hello World
+⌨️ (10:23) Drawing a Shape
+⌨️ (15:06) Variables & Data Types
+⌨️ (27:03) Working With Strings
+⌨️ (38:18) Working With Numbers
+⌨️ (48:26) Getting Input From Users
+⌨️ (52:37) Building a Basic Calculator
+⌨️ (58:27) Mad Libs Game
+⌨️ (1:03:10) Lists
+⌨️ (1:10:44) List Functions
+⌨️ (1:18:57) Tuples
+⌨️ (1:24:15) Functions
+⌨️ (1:34:11) Return Statement
+⌨️ (1:40:06) If Statements
+⌨️ (1:54:07) If Statements & Comparisons
+⌨️ (2:00:37) Building a better Calculator
+⌨️ (2:07:17) Dictionaries
+⌨️ (2:14:13) While Loop
+⌨️ (2:20:21) Building a Guessing Game
+⌨️ (2:32:44) For Loops
+⌨️ (2:41:20) Exponent Function
+⌨️ (2:47:13) 2D Lists & Nested Loops
+⌨️ (2:52:41) Building a Translator
+⌨️ (3:00:18) Comments
+⌨️ (3:04:17) Try / Except
+⌨️ (3:12:41) Reading Files
+⌨️ (3:21:26) Writing to Files
+⌨️ (3:28:13) Modules & Pip
+⌨️ (3:43:56) Classes & Objects
+⌨️ (3:57:37) Building a Multiple Choice Quiz
+⌨️ (4:08:28) Object Functions
+⌨️ (4:12:37) Inheritance
+⌨️ (4:20:43) Python Interpreter

+Here is the Youtube video you can watch to learn Python in 4 hours: